-Meg is a Deputy Editor-in-Chief at Cherwell who oversees Features, Innovations, and The Rag.
+Meg is a Deputy Editor-in-Chief at Cherwell who oversees Features and Profiles.
 She's also a second-year history student at St Catz.

 Special Report: Merton tops 2021 Norrington Table but rankings show link between college wealth and academic performance

 Merton College, described by students as “where fun goes to die”, has lived up to its reputation for high academic attainment by topping this...

 ‘Not Here, Not Anymore’ holds protest against Oxford Uni’s sexual assault policy